VSreddy174/FPGA-CNN-Inference-Accelerator/docs/5_Pynq_Deployment_and_Metrics.md

 * **Buffer Reservation:** The system utilizes the PYNQ allocation API to reserve uninterrupted physical memory blocks directly within the shared onboard DDR memory pool.
 * **Typing Adjustments (The 32-bit Wrapper):** To prevent AXI bus misalignment, the 784-byte image array is cast into 32-bit unsigned integers (`np.uint32`).
 This ensures each 8-bit pixel is padded to perfectly fit the 32-bit width of the DMA channel without triggering byte-alignment errors.
 The outbound classification buffer is allocated as a 10-element `np.uint32` array to receive the raw hardware bits, which are later actively parsed into signed 32-bit integers during software post-processing.

+*(Note: The troubleshooting logs regarding the unsigned 0% accuracy reading bug and the 32-bit alignment bus crashes are documented comprehensively in [7.
+Debugging Issues](7_Debugging_Issues.md) under Bug 3 and Bug 4).*

 ---